Introduction to the Hadoop Ecosystem

-As we all know that the Internet plays a vital role in the electronic industry and the amount of data generated through nodes is very vast and leads to the data revolution.
-Data is huge in volume so there is a need for a platform that takes care of it.
-The Hadoop Architecture minimizes manpower and helps in job Scheduling.
+As we all know, the Internet plays a vital role in the electronic industry and the amount of data generated through nodes is very vast and leads to the data revolution.
+Data is huge in volume, so there is a need for a platform that takes care of it.
+The Hadoop Architecture minimizes workforce and helps in job Scheduling.
 To process this data, we need a strong computation power to tackle it.
-As data grows drastically it requires large volumes of memory and faster speed to process terabytes of data, to meet challenges distributed system are used which uses multiple computers to synchronize the data.
+As data grows drastically, it requires large volumes of memory and faster speed to process terabytes of data, to meet challenges distributed systems, which uses multiple computers to synchronize the data.
 To tackle this processing system, it is mandatory to discover software platform to handle data-related issues.
 There evolves Hadoop to solve big data problems.

 Components of Hadoop Ecosystem

-As we have seen an overview of Hadoop Ecosystem and well-known open-source examples, now we are going to discuss deeply the list of Hadoop Components individually and their specific roles in the big data processing.
+As we have seen an overview of Hadoop Ecosystem and well-known open-source examples, we will now discuss the list of Hadoop Components individually and their specific roles in the big data processing.
 The components of Hadoop ecosystems are:

 Hadoop Distributed File System is the backbone of Hadoop which runs on java language and stores data in Hadoop applications.
 They act as a command interface to interact with Hadoop. the two components of HDFS – Data node, Name Node.
-Name node the main node manages file systems and operates all data nodes and maintains records of metadata updating.
+Name node manages file systems and operates all data nodes and maintains records of metadata updating.
 In case of deletion of data, they automatically record it in Edit Log.
-Data Node (Slave Node) requires vast storage space due to the performance of reading and write operations.
+Data Node (Slave Node) requires vast storage space due to reading and writing operations.
 They work according to the instructions of the Name Node.
 The data nodes are hardware in the distributed system.

 It is an open-source framework storing all types of data and doesn’t support the SQL database.
 They run on top of HDFS and written in java language.
-Most companies use them for its features like supporting all types of data, high security, use of HBase tables.
+Most companies use them for its features like supporting all types of data, high security, and HBase tables.
 They play a vital role in analytical processing.
 The two major components of HBase are HBase master, Regional Server.
 The HBase master is responsible for load balancing in a Hadoop cluster and controls the failover.
 They are responsible for performing administration role.
-The role of the regional server would be a worker node and responsible for reading, writing data in the cache.
+The regional server’s role would be a worker node and responsible for reading, writing data in the cache.

 It’s an important component in the ecosystem and called an operating system in Hadoop which provides resource management and job scheduling task.
 The components are Resource and Node manager, Application manager and container.
 They also act as guards across Hadoop clusters.
-They help in the dynamic allocation of cluster resources, increase in data center process and allows multiple access engines.
+They help in the dynamic allocation of cluster resources, increase data center process, and allow multiple access engines.

 5. Apache Spark

 It is an open-source cluster computing framework for data analytics and an essential data processing engine.
 It is written in Scala and comes with packaged standard libraries.
-They are used by many companies for their high processing speed and stream processing.
+Many companies use them for their high processing speed and stream processing.